Bostonia is published in print three times a year and updated weekly on the web.

 Atema has experimented with devices mounted on sharks’ heads or implanted in their nostrils.
 The sharks are caught locally and live in the lab pool for months, sometimes even giving birth.
 They have learned the drill well: get lifted out of the pool with a net and dropped in the experimental flow tank, which is long and narrow like a lane in an Olympic pool.
 After some acclimation, they are gently herded into a barricaded downstream pen while upstream a small pump starts to deliver a stream of squid odor that slowly travels downstream in a narrow wake plume.
 (In Atema’s lab, odor plumes are manufactured from the pungent contents of a pile of squid stashed in the laboratory fridge.)
 Then the barrier is lifted, and the shark heads out like a racehorse at a starting gate, cruising along in classic lateral style, zigging and zagging its way toward the odor source, humans (and video cameras) monitoring its every move.
 Each experiment involves a parallel control plume consisting of nothing but injected water.

 This morning, Atema and Jennings are observing a shark as it pursues a laboratory-generated plume.
 Although odor plumes—produced by anything, large or small, that has a scent—are ordinarily invisible, their shape and extent are measured in separate experiments with a control plume colored with red dye.
 From this, the scientists can measure the point at which the shark begins to track the plume.
 After hundreds of experiments, Atema’s team has learned a great deal about how sharks use their acute sense of smell as well as their ability to detect underwater turbulence to pursue prey not close enough to see.
-What the scientist are trying to determine now is how much odor is needed for a shark to locate the odor source.
+What the scientists are trying to determine now is how much odor is needed for a shark to locate the odor source.

 “All animals, dead or alive, give off some kind of odor,” says Atema.
 “The science here is to understand how odor is dispersed into the water, and how many molecules does a shark need in his nose to start tracking that odor.”
 The tracking itself is actually not guided by the nose, but by the shark’s lateral line, a turbulence sensor, as established earlier by Atema and Jayne Gardiner (GRS’06) in their work at Woods Hole.
 Some shark species depend more on vision, others on smell.
 However, even in a well-lit sea, water scatters the light into a fog that limits vision; at depth and at night there is of course even less visual information.
 Introducing smells into a carefully controlled laboratory environment—while mimicking the way ocean currents carry the plumes as they break up and drift into ever smaller patches—Atema and his team are honing in on the limits of this shark’s use of the sense of smell.